Resources and Help for Seniors

 Many older adults need help with tasks ranging from transportation to medical appointments and doing laundry to medication management and meal prep.
 It’s an elaborate dance that you might want a home-health aide or other hired helper to coordinate.
 These are also tasks many elder villages can help with.

-Of course Checkbook is a great way to find reliable help.
+Checkbook is also a great way to find reliable help.
 We have ratings on topics ranging from doctors to handyman services to housecleaners to gutter cleaners.
 We also offer ratings of home health agencies.

-Eldercare.gov includes a directory assembled by the U.S. Administration on Aging.
-It lists home health agencies, resources for financial assistance, elder abuse prevention, legal help, and much more.
+The U.S. Administration on Aging’s “Eldercare Locator” website is a directory that lists home health agencies, support services, resources for finding housing and financial assistance, info on elder rights, transportation help, and much more.

 Aging councils and agencies for the Bay Area include: